helioz2000/plxx/README.md

 # pl20
-Utilities for Plasmatronics PL20 solar charger.
+Utilities for Plasmatronics PL20/40/50 solar charger.

+Bridge for PL to MQTT